anjo-mi/anjo-mi/README.md

-:no_good:I'll make documentation for a lot of things, but I draw the line at myself.:no_good:
+:no_good: I'll make documentation for a lot of things, but I draw the line at myself. :no_good:
 <!-- GitHub Streak Stats -->
 ![GitHub Streak Dark Mode](https://streak-stats.demolab.com/?user=anjo-mi&theme=dark#gh-dark-mode-only)